replicatedhq/help-center/content/api/ship-assets/web.md

 - `method` - Defaults to `GET` if not present, supports `POST`

-- `mode` - Unix file permissions to set on the asset
+- `mode` - Unix file permissions to set on the asset.
+Make sure to include a leading `0` if specifying an octal value

 - `when` - This asset will be included when 'when' is omitted or true